-How hemp oil skincare works is what we’ll be covering in today’s article so you can learn more about how the cannabinoids in hemp interact with the largest organ in the body, the skin.
+How hemp oil skincare works is what we’ll be covering in today’s article so you can learn more about the benefits of cannabis rich in omega oils from the hemp seeds, along with cannabinoids that interact with the largest organ in the body, the skin.

 In order to better understand how hemp oil skincare works, we first need to learn about the body’s endocannabinoid system that forms before 14-weeks gestation and it’s activation, an integral part in human development.

 The endocannabinoid system (ECS) was discovered in mid-1990 by researcher Dr. Ralph Mechoulam.
 It was found that the ECS is an integral part of our physiologies responsible for maintaining order and balance across all other systems of the body from the circulatory, digestive and reproductive, to the nervous system.

 The ECS is kinda like the conductor of an orchestra, conducting the organs of the body to play together, to the right notes, so a beautiful symphony is created.
 When the ECS is inactive, disorder and chaos ensue.
 This is one reason hemp oil for skin works so well, it activates the cannabinoid receptors on the skin to bring more order and balance to the body’s largest organ.

 There are various types of hemp products available on the market.
 There’s hempseed oil which is often a light green in color, and used mainly in salads and warm dishes.
 There's full spectrum hemp oil which contains a full spectrum of cannabinoids, fatty acids and terpenes (a powerfully blended product), and there’s isolated products such as CBD oil which contain only one cannabinoid of the 120+ cannabinoids found in the hemp plant.

 What is the best hemp oil for skin?